Freedom boat club

 Reflections

-This project taught me the importance of progressive disclosure, providing the right amount of information at the right time to avoid overwhelming users.
-I also learned the value of continuous iteration; through frequent testing, we were able to refine the design and deliver a more intuitive, high-impact solution.
-In future projects, I aim to incorporate similar user-focused methodologies to enhance the overall experience.
+This project taught me the importance of providing the right amount of information at the right time to avoid overwhelming users.
+I also learned the value of iteration.
+Through frequent testing, we refined the design and delivered a more intuitive, high-impact solution.